necto-, nect-, nekto-, nek- +

 (Greek: swimming)

-An order of Hydrozoa (various simple and compound polyps and jellyfish) consisting of various free-swimming or floating pelagic mostly delicate transparent and often colored forms that are usually regarded as compound animals composed of zooids modified to perform various functions for the colony: such as, feeding, defense, and locomotion; which sometimes have two or more zooids in the form of a bell so that by their contractions they cause the colony to swim, and which often have a hollow float which keeps the colony afloat.
+A nectosome is an order of Hydrozoa (various simple and compound polyps and jellyfish) consisting of various free-swimming or floating pelagic, mostly delicate and transparent, and often colored forms that are usually regarded as compound animals composed of zooids modified to perform various functions for the colony.
+Examples are feeding, defense, and locomotion which sometimes have two or more zooids in the form of a bell so that, by their contractions, they cause the colony to swim, and which often have a hollow float which keeps the colony afloat.

 Nekton are limited in distribution by temperature and nutrient supplies, and they decrease with the increasing depth of the sea.